-If the school are aware of such an arrangement being in place they must advise the family that the school have a responsibility to inform the local authority and encourage the family to advise the local authority themselves.
+If the academy is aware of such an arrangement being in place they must advise the family that the academy have a responsibility to inform the local authority and encourage the family to advise the local authority themselves.

-Advice or a referral can be made via MARU
+Advice or a referral can be made via MARU.